Menna Elfyn portrait by Clae Eastgate

 CV & Education, relevant & leading to your artistic practice:

-My love for making began as a child.
-One of my earliest memories was making a 'sculpture' from blocks of wood at Play school.
-My Mum kept it for years!
+My love for making began as a child, nurtured by a creative family and a childhood spent exploring the countryside and coast.
 This creativity continued throughout my education, culminating in a Degree in Fine Art Sculpture at Falmouth School of Art.
-The sculptural influence is evident in my jewellery today, driving exploratory practise to create pieces of wearable art.
+The sculptural influence is evident in my jewellery today, driving exploratory practise.
+Creating and 'finding' textures is integral to all I do, pushing the boundaries of traditional jewellery practice to create pieces of wearable art.

 Exhibitions in the last 3 years: